ansible/ansible/docsite/latest/rst/intro_configuration.rst

 remote_port
 ===========

-This sets the default SSH port on all of your systems, for systems that didn't specify an alternative value in inventroy.
+This sets the default SSH port on all of your systems, for systems that didn't specify an alternative value in inventory.
 The default is the standard 22::

    remote_port = 22